MorrisMA/M65C02A/README.md

     PHI         ; Push IP on RS
     PLI         ; Pull IP from RS
     INI         ; Increment IP
-    LDA ip,I++  ; Load byte into A using IP-relative with autoincrement address ADC ip,I++  ; Add byte into A using IP-relative with autoincrement address STA ip,I++  ; Store byte in A at IP-relative with autoincrement address

 NXT and ENT implement the NEXT and ENTER/CALL/DOCOLON functionality needed to implement a Direct Threaded Code (DTC) FORTH VM.
 If these instructions are